Training Interdisciplinary Pharmacology Scientists (TIPS)

 Responsible Conduct of Research (RCR) requirement:

 As the TIPS training program is funded by the National Institutes of Health (NIH), per NOT-OD-22-055 all trainees must take an approved Responsible Conduct of Research course at the graduate school level every four years, and provide the GCC with a transcript as proof of completion.
-Predoctoral trainees entering their 5th year of graduate school are required to complete a refresher RCR course and provide documentation fo completion (Exception: Baylor College of Medicine students, whose course extends over 4 years).
+Predoctoral trainees entering their 5th year of graduate school are required to complete a refresher RCR course and provide documentation of completion (Exception: Baylor College of Medicine students, whose course extends over 4 years).

 The following are approved Responsible Conduct of Research courses: